 When You’ll Pay Income Tax on an Inherited Asset

 Depending on the type of asset, federal (and possible state) income tax may be due on an inheritance.
-Withdrawals from assets in tax-deferred retirement accounts (like a traditional IRA or 401(k)) will be included in your ordinary income and subject to income tax.
+Withdrawals from assets in retirement accounts (like a traditional IRA or 401(k)) are subject to ordinary income tax.
 This is also true for withdrawals of any gain over the initial investment in non-IRA annuities.
-Distributions from a Roth IRA will be tax-free assuming the required holding periods are met.
+If you inherit a Roth IRA, distributions are tax-free if the holding period is met.
 The beneficiary of these accounts will be responsible for paying any income tax due at their individual tax rate.
 Timing of distributions will depend on whether you inherited a retirement account from a spouse or a parent or other relative.

 Capital Gains Taxes on Inheritances

 If a beneficiary inherits non-retirement assets such as a brokerage account, home, antiques/art/collectables, or other real estate, they will receive a “step-up” in cost basis.
-When these assets are inherited, the beneficiary’s cost basis is increased, or stepped-up, to the market value of the asset at the date of death.
+After inheriting these assets, the beneficiary’s cost basis increases to the value at the date of death.
 When the asset is eventually sold at a gain, the beneficiary will pay capital gains taxes on the difference between the inherited step-up cost basis and the sale price.
-The holding period for inherited property is always considered long-term, regardless of when it was purchased by the decedent.
+The holding period for inherited property is always long-term, regardless of when it was purchased by the decedent.

 If you are receiving an inheritance, discuss your options with one of our Wealth Advisors today.
 Darrow Wealth Management is a fee-only wealth management firm and fiduciary.

-The material contained in this article is for general information only and should not be construed as the rendering of personalized investment, legal, accounting or tax advice.
+The material in this article is for general information only and should not be misconstrued as the rendering of personalized investment, legal, accounting or tax advice.
 Please consult a tax professional to evaluate the potential impact an inheritance might have on your overall tax situation.